 The Supreme Court on Monday refused to grant Karnataka’s buffalo race, Kambala, an interim stay.

-Senior advocate Siddharth Luthra, appearing for the People for the Ethical Treatment of Animals, said the state ordinance allowing Kambala has lapsed and the buffalo race has no legal sanction at present.
+Senior advocate Siddharth Luthra, appearing for PETA, said the State ordinance allowing Kambala has lapsed and the buffalo race has no legal sanction at present.

 Bullock cart races are held in parts of north Karnataka and in the coastal districts of Udupi and Dakshina Kannada.